Xcel Energy has accelerated its energy engine in utility markets

 estate customers and school systems and universities.

-adjustment clause recovery, partially offset in operating
+gas adjustment clause recovery, offset by operating expenses.

 To meet the demands both of customers and regulators, Xcel plans